EVENTVENUE

 09:00 - 09:10 The Whiteley Ballroom - The Amora Hotel Jamison Sydney

-"Sharing the Knowledge" - Welcome to Country & Opening Remarks
+"Unleash the Potential" - Welcome to Country & Opening Remarks

 NSW Ministerial Keynote